 About me

-However we do it, you will always have a regular, confidential space to think through your difficulties and begin to make sense of what’s behind them.
+However we do it, you will always have a regular, confidential space to talk through your difficulties and begin to make sense of what’s behind them.
 Each 50 minute session will be focused entirely on you and there will be no other distraction or interruption.

 When working with primary school aged children, I like to see the parent/s and child/ren together, but the make up of the sessions varies depending on the family's needs.
 The older the child, the less adult input there tends to be.